AIMCo: Responsible Investing (RI)

 In 2010, AIMCo became a signatory to the United Nations Principles for Responsible Investment, an international network of investors working together to implement its six aspirational principles for a more sustainable global financial system.

 The 2018 Canadian Responsible Investment Trends Report, recognized the progress of major Canadian investors like the AIMCo, Canada Pension Plan Investment Board, Ontario Teachers' Pension Plan that are involved in responsible investing recognizing the value of long-term sustainability.

 AIMCo's approach to socially responsible investing is governed by its fiduciary duty to clients and a long-term investment horizon while integrating environmental, social and corporate governance (ESG) factors into investment analysis.
-AIMCo's Responsible Investment processes include exercising proxy voting rights to promote long-term value and sustainability, engaging with companies identified by the AIMCo's Responsible Investment Committee to bring about positive social and environmental changes under a "voice over exit" principle, and being a signatory to the United Nations Principles for Responsible Investment, the Responsible Investment Association, the Canadian Coalition of Good Governance and several others.
-AIMCo publicly discloses its responsible investment policies, guiding documents, activities, and proxy voting record.

 AIMCo was one of the 12 investment management firms who co-authored a paper to aid investors in climate-related corporate disclosure.
 The report was written as part of the Task Force on Climate-related Financial Disclosures, under the umbrella of the Investor Leadership Network.